 3. Gelatin makes your skin healthy and beautiful.

-Gelatin is a known promotor of skin health.
+Gelatin is a known promoter of skin health.
 Gelatin provides glycine and proline, two amino acids that are used in the production of collagen.
 Collagen is one of the primary structural elements of skin, so providing the building blocks for this important protein can ensure that your body is able to create enough of it.

 A diet rich in gelatin may also protect against the aging effects of sunlight, preventing wrinkles in the future.
 So if you eat gelatin, you’ll feel less guilty about getting regular, unprotected sun exposure to boost your vitamin D, because your skin will be more resilient to damage!
 (Yay!)